 Yes.
 Everything shared in our sessions is held in complete confidence and will not be disclosed without your consent.
 There are two exceptions to this: where disclosure is required by law, or where there are specific safeguarding concerns.
 These exceptions will be explained during our first session.
 As an EMCC member I abide by their code of ethics, which includes clear guidance on confidentiality and professional practice.

-The initial consultation is a free 20-minute online conversation.
-It’s a chance for us to meet, for you to share a little about what's bringing you to coaching, and to discuss any questions you might have.
+It's a chance for us to meet, for you to share a little about what's bringing you to coaching, ask any questions you might have, and get a sense of whether I'm the right fit for you.

 There is no obligation to proceed and no pressure to decide on the spot.
-The most important thing is that you feel it's the right fit for you.

 If you are unable to attend a session, please give 24 hours' notice.
 Cancellations after this will be subject to the full fee.